Sanguineous1/octyne-api/README.md

 ## Installation

 octyne-api makes use of Promises and ES2015 classes and requires Node.js 8+.
+It works on browser, if compiled by your bundler, apart from Client#openConsole, which requires you to set a cookie.

 ```bash
 npm install octyne-api